seanmcilroy29/sean/TS/RMSS.md

 *McAddr* is the multicast group network address.
 McAddr is negotiated off-band by the application server with the network server.

-*maxMcFCount8 specifies the life time of this multicast group expressed as a maximum number of frames.
+*maxMcFCount* specifies the life time of this multicast group expressed as a maximum number of frames.
 The end-device will only accept a multicast downlink frame if the 32bits frame counter value minMcFCount ≤ McFCount < maxMcFCount.

-The end-device acknowledges the reception of this message by sending an *McGroupSetupAns8 message with the following payload:
+The end-device acknowledges the reception of this message by sending an **_McGroupSetupAns** message with the following payload:

 <table>
     <caption>McGroupSetupAns</caption>